 IFFO is an international trade organisation that represents the marine ingredients industry, such as fishmeal, fish oil and other related industries.
 Marine ingredients are nutritious products used mainly for aquafeed, land animal feed as well as for human consumption and are derived from marine organisms such as fish, krill, shellfish and algae.
-IFFO’s members reside in more than 50 countries, account for over 55% of world production and 75% of the fishmeal and fish oil traded worldwide.
+IFFO’s members reside in around 50 countries, account for over 55% of world production and 80% of the fishmeal and fish oil traded worldwide.
 IFFO is an accredited Observer to the UN Food and Agriculture Organisation (FAO) and the International Maritime Organisation (IMO).

 What do we do?